herowio/herow-sdk-android/README.md

 Note 2:

-By default, the Click & Collect background service will timeout after 2 hours.
+By default, the Click & Collect background service will time out after 2 hours.
 This is meant to preserve the initial objective of this feature to locate end-users in the background for Click & Collect scenarios and not provide continuous background tracking.